You built your dream app.Now you can't get a customer.

 Posts and replies, out the door

-She found the conversations where people are describing the exact problem your app solves — and wrote the replies.
-She drafted the original posts for the channels where your audience lives.
-All of it goes live.
-You don't touch a thing.
+She found the threads where people are describing the exact problem your app solves, wrote the replies, drafted the posts.
+All of it goes live, running the plan you approved.

 3. Tue